 | Open5GS | MVNO mobile core | Diameter/S6a |

-Why no spectrum needed today: Data over WiFi/fiber doesn't require a spectrum license.
-Only mobile cellular (4G/5G) needs spectrum, which only carriers (MTN, Airtel) have.
-When TrAC goes MVNO, they buy capacity from the carrier — they don't need their own spectrum.
+Why no spectrum is needed for the ISP layer: data over WiFi/fibre doesn't require a spectrum licence.
+Only mobile cellular (4G/5G) needs spectrum, which only carriers hold.
+When this archetype adds an MVNO line, they buy capacity from a host carrier — they don't need their own spectrum.

-Network: Protected fiber rings, redundant upstream feeds, zero-contention model, 24/7 NOC
+Typical network: protected fibre rings, redundant upstream feeds, zero-contention or low-contention model, 24/7 NOC.

 | Business Line | Platform Track | Modules Used |